On Reconstruction of Binary Images by Efficient Sample-based Parameterization in Applications for Electrical Impedance Tomography: Solution by Sample-based Parameterization

 are generated randomly subject to the following restrictions:

 Parameter $N_{c,\max}$ in \eqref{eq:smpl_restr_2} defines the maximum number of circles in the samples and, in fact, sets the highest level of complexity (resolution) for the reconstructed image $\hat \sigma(x)$.
-Figure~\ref{fig:sample_param} shows different scenarios of the $j$-th circle's appearance in the $i$-th sample: regular case $C_j$ (fully inside $\Omega$) and a few special cases \begin{itemize} \item[(a)] $S_1$ for circles which are partially outside the domain $\Omega$; \item[(b)] $S_2$ and $S_3$ for circles with respective partially and fully overlapped regions; and \item[(c)] degenerate cases $S_4$ and $S_5$ correspondingly of zero radius or appear fully outside of domain $\Omega$. \end{itemize} We note that all circles of the special cases mentioned in (c) are rejected when the samples are generated.
+Figure~\ref{fig:sample_param} shows different scenarios of the $j$th circle's appearance in the $i$th sample: regular case $C_j$ (fully inside $\Omega$) and a few special cases. \begin{itemize} \item[(a)] $S_1$ for circles which are partially outside the domain $\Omega$; \item[(b)] $S_2$ and $S_3$ for circles with respective partially and fully overlapped regions; and \item[(c)] degenerate cases $S_4$ and $S_5$ correspondingly of zero radius or appear fully outside of domain $\Omega$. \end{itemize} We note that all circles of the special cases mentioned in (c) are rejected when the samples are generated.

-After completing the collection of $N$ sample solutions following the description above, the proposed computational algorithm for solving problem \eqref{eq:minJ_sigma} could be executed in 2 steps: \begin{itemize} \item[{\bf 1:}] Define the initial basis of samples
+After completing the collection of $N$ sample solutions following the description above, the proposed computational algorithm for solving problem \eqref{eq:minJ_sigma} could be executed in two steps: \begin{itemize} \item[{\bf Step~1:}] Define the initial basis of samples

-by choosing $N_s$ best samples out of collection $\mC(N)$ which provide the best measurement fit in terms of cost functional \eqref{eq:cost_functional}. \item[{\bf 2:}] Set all parameters $(\mP_i)_{i=1}^{N_s}$ in the description of sample basis $\mB$ as controls to perform optimization for solving problem \eqref{eq:minJ_sigma} numerically to find the optimal basis $\hat \mB$. \end{itemize}
+by choosing $N_s$ best samples out of collection $\mC(N)$ which provide the best measurement fit in terms of cost functional \eqref{eq:cost_functional}. \item[{\bf Step~2:}] Set all parameters $(\mP_i)_{i=1}^{N_s}$ in the description of sample basis $\mB$ as controls to perform optimization for solving problem \eqref{eq:minJ_sigma} numerically to find the optimal basis $\hat \mB$. \end{itemize}

-\subsection{Step 1: Defining Initial Basis}
+\subsection{Step~1: Defining Initial Basis}

 This step requires solving forward problem \eqref{eq:forward} and evaluating cost functional \eqref{eq:cost_functional} $N$ times for all samples in the $N$-collection.
-For a fixed scheme of potentials $U$ the data $\mD_i = I^{k}_{\ell}(\sigma_i) \in \RR^{m^2}, \ i = 1, \ldots, N$, could be precomputed by \eqref{eq:forward} and \eqref{eq:el_current}, and then stored for multiple uses with different models.
+For a fixed scheme of potentials $U$ the data $\mD_i = I^{k}_{\ell}(\sigma_i) \in \RR^{m^2}, \ i = 1, \ldots, N$, could be precomputed by \eqref{eq:forward} and \eqref{eq:el_current} and then stored for multiple uses with different models.
 In addition, this task may be performed in parallel with minimal computational overhead which allows easy switching between various schemes for electrical potentials.
-Easy parallelization enables taking $N$ quite large which helps better approximate the solution by the initial state of basis $\mB$ before proceeding to Step 2.
+Easy parallelization enables taking $N$ quite large which helps better approximate the solution by the initial state of basis $\mB$ before proceeding to Step~2.